 At the conclusion of a disciplinary proceeding, possible sanctions may occur such as reprimand, censure, suspension or revocation of certification.
 If revocation occurs, the midwife involved will no longer have permission to use the CM or CNM credential and will no longer be eligible to be licensed as such to practice midwifery.

 If you feel that a violation has occurred and would like to file an official complaint against a midwife, please complete the AMCB Disciplinary Complaint Form and submit it to Denise Smith, Discipline Director, at email@example.com.
+Please be aware that if a Discipline Review Case is opened against a CNM or CM, the official complaint will be shared with them in its entirety.

 If you have any questions, please contact: